DigitalExtinction/Game/README.md

 earliest possible version, minimizing development time and effort, which is threshold enjoyable for an actual player.

-As opposed to MVP, this version has all the basic UI to make the UX acceptable.
+As opposed to PoC, this version has all the basic UI to make the UX acceptable.
 The game mechanics are somewhat expanded so it is no longer thoroughly “dummy”.

 # License